 The system opens your latest request on the Pull Request page of the original repository.
 To see the list of all the pull requests against this repo, click the Pull Request tab.

 Step 6.
 Learn what happens to your pull request

-The repo owner can click on the request and see your pull request.
-An owner can Merge, Edit, or Decline (1) a request.
-Owners, and others with access to the repository can Approve (2) the request, which means that the approver reviewed the changes in the pull request.
+When the repo owner clicks on your pull request, that user can Merge, Edit, or Decline (1) it.
+In addition to owners, anyone with access to the repository can Approve (2) the request, which means that the approver reviewed the changes in the pull request.
 The owner can also see any additional commits or activity (3) and how many files are in this pull request (4).

 You'll get an email when your pull request is accepted.
 For now, continue onto the next section.